Crystal9123/Black-Widow/Pull_Request_template.md

 ITALICS - This will be a link to the map or design behind the change decisions.

-HEADER 2 - Types of changes
+HEADER 2 - Added a new feature

 ITALICS - What types of changes does your code introduce?